 At the heart of Mathematics lies problem solving.
-Mathematicians have an appetite for a challenge, a desire to wrestle with problems where the solution is not immediately obvious and show tenacity, perseverance and imagination.
+Mathematicians have an appetite for a challenge, a desire to wrestle with problems for which the solution is not immediately obvious and show tenacity, perseverance and imagination.
 Mathematics also teaches you to be logical, methodical and meticulous, skills that are relevant to and complement a myriad of other subjects.

 Board and Specification Code